TheHatedCrew/Posh-FleetDM/README.md

 **Loading the module:**

-In PowerShell you need to execute the following commands to import the module to make use of its functions:
+In PowerShell you need to execute the following command to import the module to make use of its functions:

     Import-Module .\Posh-FleetDM.psd1